 Overall, I absolutely love this way of teaching grammar, and the fact that they manage to make the lessons as fun as they are is really impressive.

 In the Lesson part of the episode, G.U.T.S resembles other resources that you’re probably used to seeing already.
 It’s not much different than a textbook.

 Here, you’re given a written document that breaks down the grammar point using explanations and examples.
-Although it’s not at all exciting, it’s a necessary part of mastering the grammar.
+Although it’s not at all exciting, it’s a necessary part of mastering Spanish grammar.

-I absolutely love this part of the G.U.T.S. program.
+I absolutely love this part of the G.U.T.S. course.